 This one gives me a déjà vu because I’ve already used the same subheading in another blog post, but it’s just so apt that I couldn’t control myself.

 Facebook is a platform where people demonstrate their inclination towards a wide range of interests – favorite colors, shows, actresses, destinations and so on.
 All of this serves as data for you to formulate your marketing strategy to cater to your customers.
 One of the best ways to track down people who might be interested in your brand is by tapping on the followers of your competitors.
-For event presenters like yourself, you might want to catch hold of people who are interested in the kind of events you organize.
+For event presenters like yourself, you might want to catch hold of people who are interested in the kind of events or concerts you organize.
 If you’re hosting a fundraiser for a certain cause, you might want to place your ad in the feeds of those who are actively supporting the cause or have previously attended a similar fundraiser.

 KNOW THY CUSTOMERS TOO WELL